Housing at the Massachusetts Institute of Technology: Next House

 Next House, located at 500 Memorial Drive, is five stories tall and houses about 350 people.
 Patterned after the success of Baker House, it opened in September 1981.
-The "Next House" designation was unofficial and thought to be temporary until a sufficient donation had been received to name the dorm.
-As a result, the institute has nearly always referred to the building as 500 Memorial Drive, while students have always called the dorm "Next House".
+The "Next House" designation was unofficial and thought to be temporary until a sufficient donation had been received to name the dormitory.
+As a result, the institute has nearly always referred to the building as 500 Memorial Drive, while students have always called the dormitory "Next House".

 The first level is home to the Tastefully Furnished Lounge (TFL), along with music practice rooms, Next Dining (open daily to all MIT students for breakfast and dinner), Athena computing cluster, and workout rooms.
 The TFL was so named at the first Next House governance meeting, the words "Tastefully Furnished Lounge" originally appeared in an official brochure distributed at the dedication ceremonies for MacGregor House, and were ironically adopted because the space was initially barely furnished at all.
 The Next House basement level offers a laundry room, game area, and the Country Kitchen.

 Random Hall

 Random Hall located at 290 Massachusetts Avenue, was created by the joining of two old, identical buildings, a process known to some residents as "siamization".
 It is the oldest building owned by MIT, and lacks elevators.
 Originally built in 1894, the building was converted to a visiting students and overflow dormitory in 1968.
 In the spring and summer of 1977, it was quickly remodeled for undergraduate use to accommodate the unexpectedly large matriculation of the Class of 1981.

-Random Hall is the smallest of the MIT dorms, housing only about 93 undergraduates.
-Its location is also unique among undergraduate dorms, being about a block past the northern border of the main campus.
+Random Hall is the smallest of the MIT dormitories, housing only about 93 undergraduates.
+Its location is also unique among undergraduate dormitories, being about a block past the northern border of the main campus.
 Random Hall was known for its early implementation of bathroom and laundry machine online servers, which allowed people to determine remotely whether bathrooms and washers or dryers are in use.

-Random Hall is home of The Milk, a -year-old carton of rancid milk.
+Random Hall was the home of The Milk, a -year-old carton of rancid milk.
 The carton was originally purchased by Justin O. Cave '98 in 1994 for the purpose of making macaroni and cheese.
 After forgetting to consume it, residents of Random Hall rediscovered it ten months after its expiration date.
 The incident gave rise to several activities and celebrations regarding The Milk, including birthday parties, awards for the "Ugliest Manifestation on Campus", and a joke application for admission to MIT.
-The Milk was declared missing on August 20, 2022 and has yet to be found.
+The Milk was declared missing on August 20, 2022, and has yet to be found.